zym1119/Merge_BN/README.md

 I wrote the Caffe merge script a long time ago while Pytorch merge script recently, thus may have many difference between them.

 Both of them have been tested yet.

+# Usage

+Before using either of them, you should have a **no-bn version model** first, it means you should have a caffe network prototxt without bn or a pytorch model with all bn layers commented.

+After prepare your model and weights, you should modify the path and imports in python scripts

+Finally, just run and merge~

+BTW, i offered a no-bn version shufflenetv2 model for example